PA Odyssey Jumpstart Grants

 “The World Economic Forum chose complex problem solving, critical thinking and creativity as the top three job skills for 2020.
 I can’t think of anything that develops those skills more than Odyssey of the Mind does.
 Being on an Odyssey of the Mind team has literally changed the lives of students in our district and created memories that will last a lifetime.”

-– Dr. John Bell, Superintendent of the Delaware Valley School District
+– Dr. John Bell, Superintendent, Delaware Valley School District

 “Odyssey of the Mind provides an outlet in an environment where almost every type of student will thrive.
 Odyssey of the Mind is not a college bowl or a competition about knowledge.
 It’s about creativity, an often overlooked element in the growth and development of many students.
 Students are rewarded more for how they apply their knowledge, skills, and talents, and not for coming up with the correct answer.